oivalian/GUI-based-Password-Generator/README.md

 | ![image](https://github.com/user-attachments/assets/dd74f5ef-8af1-4331-8050-267f0145a526) | ![image](https://github.com/user-attachments/assets/524c67c7-a178-48d4-a863-b20012792b52)  |

 > [!IMPORTANT]
 > A strong password should be over 16 characters in length and avoid common phrases or words.
-That is why I use a complex randominzed key.
+That is why I use a complex randomised key.

 ### Creating the executable
 1) Ensure you have the prerequisite libraries imported